 Attachment Therapy in Chicago

-Attachment therapy had it’s start when psychologist John Bowlby identified four original attachment styles based on his research at the time.
-These include: secure, avoidant, anxious, and disorganized.
-Since then, other psychologists and counselors have identified their own versions of attachment, and expanded on the types of attachment issues individuals can possess.
+Attachment theory had it’s start when psychologist John Bowlby identified four original attachment styles based on his research at the time.
+These attachment styles included: secure, avoidant, anxious, and disorganized.
+Since then, other psychologists and counselors have identified their own versions of attachment and expanded on the types of attachment issues individuals can possess.
 The idea behind this approach is that individuals become maladjusted when they experience attachment wounds.
-These wounds are caused by dysfunctional attachment styles presented by caregivers during childhood.
+These wounds are caused by dysfunctional attachment styles with caregivers during childhood.

-The work we do when utilizing attachment-based approaches can often overlap with Emotionally-Focused Couples Therapy and include exploration of childhood attachment wounds.
+The work we do when utilizing attachment-based approaches can often overlap with Emotionally Focused Couples Therapy and include exploration of childhood attachment wounds.
 This is why many couples and relationships require an eclectic approach.
-We may explore other attachment theory concepts outside of EFT, depending on the relationship presenting problems and goals.
+We may explore other attachment theory concepts outside of Emotionally Focused Therapy, depending on the presenting problems and goals for your relationship.

 A healthy connection is vital to the success of the union.
 We must feel connected in order to trust our significant other.